-I am very excited to be conducting a workshop version of Lab for Apologies and Forgiveness, culminating in a live performance, with the parishioners and community of the All Saints Episcopalian Church in Saugatuck, Michigan.
-The workshop will be two weeks, from February 17th-March 3rd, and will explore the grounds of the church as a site for Apologies and Forgiveness.
+I conducted a workshop version of Lab for Apologies and Forgiveness, culminating in a live performance, with the parishioners and community of the All Saints Episcopalian Church in Saugatuck, Michigan.
+The workshop was two weeks, and explored the grounds of the church retreat house as a site for Apologies and Forgiveness.
 Marissa Lee Benedict, Dulcee Bohem and Sarah Knutdson were also kind enough to come out and engage in discussion salons of their work as pertains to the environment.

 I asked staff and fellows at Ox-Bow during the summer of 2013 to describe to me their favorite scenes in movies.
 Then I used those descriptions to prompt performances with the landscape, and spliced those moments into their own trailer.
 The expanded short film has been in exhibition at Womanmade Gallery in Chicago.

 Frozen In>Tensities was a workshop with performance artists Vladkta Horvat, Joseph Ravens, and Kira O’Reilly, an exploration of performance methodologies.
 The participants in the workshop creates pieces in response to site, props and the Performance Department archives.
 The resultingexhibition at the Sullivan Galleries displayed artifacts and documentation of our work.
 Our public performances were programmed as part of the In>Time Performance Festival.